Mirn/rp2040-SFU/README.md

 input_page_B.bin
 ````

-…which must have identical length, and produces a single compact stream:
+…which must have identical length, and produces a single compact stream.
+On the device side, this stream can be decoded into either of the two variants
+(depending on the target slot), while the other physical slot remains untouched.

 ````
 update.page2bin